forestgrape/coronavirus/2_biological/virion_viability.md

 #### Proteins E,M Decay
 * The E an M proteins are more stable regarding self decay than the spikes and the N protein.
-* Regarding biochemicals, the spikes are more exposed to the outside, so the spikes loose functionality first [to confirm and cite].
+* Regarding biochemicals, the spikes are most exposed, so the spikes usually loose functionality first [to  cite].

 ### Lipid Envelope Decay